Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-{{In addition, the number of ions decreases with time, which results in a collective decrease of the signal intensity,}} even for the same probe laser intensity, {{as shown in Figs.~4(d) to 4(f).
-The ion density depends on the RF voltage for the same $U_{\mathrm{End}}$.
+In addition, the number of ions decreases with time, which results in a collective decrease {in} signal intensity. {This is} even for the same probe laser intensity, as shown in Figs.~4(d){-}(f).
+The ion density depends on the RF voltage for the same $U_{\mathrm{End}}$ {value}.
 Thus, the fluorescence counts increase as $V_{\mathrm{RF}}$ increases.
-However, a lower number of ions does not correspond to a lower temperature due to the competition between RF heating and SC, as shown in Figs.~4(c) and 4(f).}} {{More importantly, the nonlinear resonance effects in a linear Paul trap with circular (rather than hyperbolic) electrodes is not negligible,\cite{takai2007nonlinear} like the nonlinear resonance due to Coulomb interactions among ions.}}
+However, a lower number of ions does not correspond to a lower temperature {owning} to the competition between RF heating and SC, as shown in Figs.~4(c) and 4(f).
+More importantly, the nonlinear resonance effects in a linear Paul trap with circular (rather than hyperbolic) electrodes {are} not negligible,\cite{takai2007nonlinear} like the nonlinear resonance due to Coulomb interactions among ions.

-The ions' temperature dependence on the $U_{\mathrm{End}}$ voltage is shown in Fig.~5. {{The black triangles represent temperatures and the red squares represent fluorescence counts under different $U_{\mathrm{End}}$.
-Because of the Coulomb interaction with SC and the unbalanced radiation pressure of the cooling laser, the ions' temperature decreases then increases as $U_{\mathrm{End}} $ increases.} The minimum temperature was at 60~V. A similar phenomenon was observed for a small {{mono-component}} ion crystal (with 34 Ca$^{+}$ ions).\cite{okada2010} The spatial radius of each Ca$^{+}$ ion also reaches a minimum at a relatively low voltage.
-In Fig.5 the number of trapped ions decreases as $U_{\mathrm{End}} $ increases, leading to a decrease in the signal intensity. {{Hence, the temperature for a relatively high $U_{\mathrm{End}}$ (${>} 100$~V) again decreases.}}
+The {ion temperature dependence} on $U_{\mathrm{End}}$ is shown in Fig.~5.
+The black triangles represent temperatures, and the red squares represent fluorescence count {for varying $U_{\mathrm{End}}$}.
+Because of the Coulomb interaction with SC and the unbalanced radiation pressure of the cooling laser, the ion temperature decreases {and} then increases as $U_{\mathrm{End}} $ increases.
+The minimum temperature {is} at 60~V. A similar phenomenon {has been} observed for a small {{mono-component}} ion crystal (with 34 Ca$^{+}$ ions).\cite{okada2010} The spatial radius of each Ca$^{+}$ ion also reaches a minimum at a relatively low voltage.
+In Fig.~5, the number of trapped ions decreases as $U_{\mathrm{End}} $ increases, leading to a decrease in the signal intensity.
+Hence, the temperature for a relatively high $U_{\mathrm{End}}$ (${>} 100$~V) again decreases.

-{{An}} accurate evaluation of the SODFS would require MD simulations from which the velocity distribution of the ions could be extracted. {{However,}} it can be roughly estimated using simple models for microwave ion clocks.
-The total SODFS due to both the secular motion and the micromotion of trapped ions is estimated as \cite{Prestage1992}
+{{An}} accurate evaluation of the SODFS would require MD simulations from which the ion velocity distribution could be extracted. {{However,}} it can be roughly estimated using simple models for microwave ion clocks.
+The total SODFS due to both the secular motion and the micromotion of trapped ions is estimated as \cite{prestage1999higher}